dart-lang/native/pkgs/ffigen/README.md

 <tbody>
   <tr>
     <td>
-      objc-interfaces
+      objc-interfaces<br><br>objc-protocols
     </td>
     <td>
-      Filters for interface declarations.
+      Filters for Objective C interface and protocol declarations.
 This option works the same as other declaration filters like `functions` and `structs`.
     </td>
     <td>